HaxeFoundation/hashlink/README.md

 To install all dependencies on the latest Ubuntu, for example:

-`sudo apt-get install libpng16-dev libturbojpeg-dev libvorbis-dev libopenal-dev libsdl2-dev libmbedtls-dev libuv1-dev`
+`sudo apt-get install libpng-dev libturbojpeg-dev libvorbis-dev libopenal-dev libsdl2-dev libmbedtls-dev libuv1-dev`

 For 16.04, see [this note](https://github.com/HaxeFoundation/hashlink/issues/147).